Hanashi vs Duolingo for Speaking Practice

 1. use Duolingo or another lesson system for beginner structure

-3. add tutors or exchanges later when you want more pressure
+3. add tutor sessions or exchanges only when you specifically want scheduled human instruction or live unpredictability

 If you are still deciding whether Duolingo alone covers enough speaking ground, the relevant breakdown is Is Duolingo Enough for Japanese Speaking Practice?.